-30 Years Ago: Lynyrd Skynyrd Guitarist Allen Collins Paralyzed in Car Accident
+When Lynyrd Skynyrd’s Allen Collins Was Paralyzed in a Car Crash

-When Lynyrd Skynyrd reunited in the '80s, it was largely through the efforts of co-founding guitarist Allen Collins — but by the time the group took the stage again, Collins' career as a performing musician was over.
+When Lynyrd Skynyrd reunited in the '80s, it was largely through the efforts of co-founding guitarist Allen Collins.
+By the time the group took the stage again, however, Collins' career as a performing musician was over.

 Like the rest of his former bandmates, Collins struggled to find a way forward after the 1977 plane crash that killed Skynyrd singer Ronnie Van Zant, guitarist Steve Gaines, vocalist Cassie Gaines, assistant road manager Dean Kilpatrick, pilot Walter McCreary and co-pilot William Gray.
-And although he toured and recorded steadily after recovering from the injuries he sustained in the crash, tragedy continued to shadow his path.
+He toured and recorded steadily after recovering from the injuries he sustained in the crash, but tragedy continued to shadow his path.

 In 1979, Collins teamed up with fellow Skynyrd vets Gary Rossington, Billy Powell and Leon Wilkeson to form the Rossington-Collins Band, and the new group's first album, Anytime, Anyplace, Anywhere, debuted to strong sales in 1980.
-But just as they were preparing for their first tour in support of the album, Collins' wife died suddenly, the result of a miscarriage-related hemorrhage — and Collins, gutted by yet another devastating personal loss, entered a losing battle with addiction that would haunt him for years.
+But just as they were preparing for their first tour in support of the album, Collins' wife died suddenly, the result of a miscarriage-related hemorrhage.
+Gutted by yet another devastating personal loss, Collins entered a losing battle with addiction that would haunt him for years.

 The Rossington-Collins Band split after releasing one more album, but Powell and Wilkeson stuck around as Collins shuffled the deck chairs and re-emerged with the Allen Collins Band.
 Eventually warming up to the idea of reuniting the rest of the Skynyrd survivors, Collins set about trying to assemble a band that, for a time, was referred to as Lynyrd Skynyrd II — and even briefly entertained the idea of enlisting Paul Rodgers to handle lead vocals.

-Sadly, though Collins managed to turn his life around, his weakened condition after the accident contributed to a variety of health issues, and on Jan.
+Collins managed to turn his life around, but his weakened condition after the car accident contributed to a variety of health issues.
+On Jan.
 23, 1990, he passed away after a struggle with chronic pneumonia.
 Only 37 at the time of his death, Collins was buried next to his wife.